Directed by Jonny Wilson

 Screenplay by Colin Muir

-Shooting in May & June 2021 in Iceland
+Shooting in July and August 2021 in Iceland

 Produced by Hair in the Gate film Productions (UK) and Hero Productions (Iceland)

 Starring Clive STANDEN, Ariel WINTER, Iwan RHEON

 World sales : Clear Horizon https://clearhorizonent.com/